No, I don't have this copy - I wish I did.

 Some of what happens is told rather than shown - supposedly a writing no-no - but here it works just fine.

-This is a mystery in which the killer's identity doesn't matter as much as the fun Jane, Dagobert and we are having.
+This is a mystery in which the killer's identity doesn't matter as much as the fun we're having.

 Read about author Delano Ames, his life and work here.